-As a student, you often don’t know how to deal with different PCB file.
-As an engineer or designer, you may need to do mass production of printed circuit boards (PCBs).
+As a student, you often don’t know how to deal with different PCB files.
+As an engineer or designer, you may need to mass-produce printed circuit boards (PCBs).

 So, if you are wondering about how does Eagle converts to Gerber?
 Or how to convert a.PCB to an EAGLE.sch or.BRD file, GBR file?
 This article is for you.

 We will answer these questions and much more.
 You will know about all the problems that can occur during the process.
 Moreover, you will also understand the acceptable types of documents.
 Stay tuned.
 A lot is coming.

 1. What is PCB File?

 Hoping that you already have enough background information, we will get straight to a .pcb file.

 1.1 What is a pcb file?